 - Always shut off the machine, wait for all moving parts to stop, and allow the machine to cool before adjusting, servicing, cleaning, or storing it. - Clean grass and debris from the machine to help prevent fires.
 Clean up oil or fuel spills. - Never store the machine or fuel container where there is an open flame, spark, or pilot light, such as on a water heater or on other appliances.

 Hauling Safety

-- Use care when loading or unloading the machine. - Secure the machine from rolling.
+- Use care when loading or unloading the machine. - · Secure the machine from rolling.

-Cleaning Under the Machine
+Cleaning under the Machine Folding the Handle

 Service Interval: After each use